 These tokens’ digital nature allows for securities to be divided into as small a unit as needed.
 Bitcoin prices, for example, are listed to 18 decimal places.
 When these tokens are offered on the internet or through smartphones, the pool of potential investors greatly increases.
 Since tokens can bypass traditional cross-border restrictions and be traded globally among a large investor base, they become a super-liquid investment for raising infrastructure capital and for promoting financial inclusion.

 Analysts increasingly view blockchain and tokenisation as being among the most disruptive technologies in decades.
 This has been especially true for venture capital fundraising.
-Token generation events and initial coin offerings raised more than $4bn in 2017, a marked jump from the $265m raised between 2014-16.
-This trend is not slowing; 2018's figures already show year-to-date funding of $3.4bn.
+Token generation events and initial coin offerings, raised more than $4bn in 2017, an incredible jump from the $265m raised between 2014-16.
+This trend is not slowing; 2018’s figures already show year-to-date funding of $3.4bn.

 Tokens can also be used to incentivise independent parties to rate – or perhaps even validate – infrastructure asset structures.
 A token-curated registry could also be used to rank infrastructure assets by having the parties who evaluate the assets stake tokens that are bound to their own rating assessment.

 These factors would greatly expand the investor base for infrastructure projects, just as they did for venture capital fundraising.
 Tokenisation would provide access to infrastructure projects for large segments of the private sector that are hungry for quality investments but were previously unable to participate.